 I'm Greg Worton.
-A software developer who tries hard to get his lifelong depression under control.
+Software developer who tries hard to get his lifelong depression under control.

 Sometimes around college years, I have started to realize how mental health affects our lives.
 I have entered psychotherapy and studied various books on mental health.
 The scientific ones as well as self-help books.
 The nature of depression lead me to the fields of spirituality, but my Mind is wired for reality supported by the scientific evidence.